bmigette/autoreco/README.md

 ```

 # Configuration
 There's a few hardcoded path in the config.py that matches default path for a Kali Linux installation.
-Might need to be adjusted for your system
+This need to be adjusted for your system.
 Other options can also be fine tuned in this file.

 # Usage